pawarbi/chartifact/README.md

 ## Styling

-Styling is done using scoped CSS blocks embedded in the document.
-This allows flexible layout and visual design without global side effects:

-* Style documents as articles, dashboards, or slides
+Styling is done using standard CSS.
+Examples provided to style documents as articles, dashboards, or slides.
-* Use CSS to control layout and theming
-* No raw HTML injection or global styles

-The predictable, declarative nature of the styling model makes it easy for both humans and LLMs to work with.

 ## Security